 - While customers may opt-out of receiving certain types of messages, you must also include an option that allows them to stop all messages from you.

 Your email marketing strategy will not be successful by reaching the most customers, it will succeed by reaching the right customers.
-With these list management best practices to acquire new contacts, grow and maintain email lists, you can reduce complaints from unengaged customers while nurturing long-term relationships with engaged customers.
+With these email list growth hacks to acquire new contacts, grow and maintain email lists, you can reduce complaints from unengaged customers while nurturing long-term relationships with engaged customers.